- Overview

 Cybersecurity within the energy industry

-In 2018, the US Department of Energy (DOE) formed the Office of Cybersecurity, Energy Security, and Emergency Response (CESER).
+Recognizing the increasing threats to the nation’s energy infrastructure, the US Department of Energy (DOE) established the Office of Cybersecurity, Energy Security, and Emergency Response (CESER) in 2018.

 The Cybersecurity & Infrastructure Security Agency (CISA) is tasked with strengthening the security of the cyber ecosystem to protect critical services and the American way of life.
 This agency’s National Risk Management Center (NRMC) works closely with the critical infrastructure community to identify and analyze risks to our nation and strategically manage security efforts.